 “The sound that I like the most is the sound of a myth being broken”

-1. The ISPs operate a policy whereby an algorithm automatically assesses the recipient’s engagement with the sender based on the open rates and complaints for each domain and IP.
+The ISPs operate a policy whereby an algorithm automatically assesses the recipient’s engagement with the sender based on the open rates and complaints for each domain and IP.
 If the sender’s open rates and number of complaints logged are within the ISP’s tolerance levels, the sender is allowed a very high volume of outgoing correspondence.
-Should the sender’s open rate fall too low or the number of complaints reach a set threshold, sooner or later the ISP will either mark outgoing correspondence as spam or block it altogether
+Should the sender’s open rate fall too low or the number of complaints reach a set threshold, sooner or later the ISP will either mark outgoing correspondence as spam or block it altogether.

-2. As discussed in my recent blog, using multiple domains and IPs in order to “fool” ISPs (especially QQ) will never bring long stable results.
+Using multiple domains and IPs in order to “fool” ISPs (especially QQ) will never bring long stable results.
 As local ISPs improve their monitoring methods, it is impossible to whitelist multiple domains, complete feedback loops and increase the reputation of each sender domain.

 Daily volume limitation is set according to sender reputation.
 Using several providers / multiple domains and IPs and switching between them will not break the threshold.